suleymenb/mac-setup/README.md

 # Mac Setup – Fully Automated macOS Bootstrap with Ansible

 This repository provides a fully automated macOS setup using Ansible.
-It installs Homebrew, Ansible, Zsh configuration, and preferred applications in a reproducible and idempotent way.
+It installs Homebrew, development tools, Rust, Zsh configuration, and preferred applications in a reproducible and idempotent way.

 ---